nartallax/runtyper/README.md

 more tests for intersections
-more tests for unions (unknown/never, including constants and not constants) more tests for recusive types: recursive type in generic argument change transformer type to "program" in test tsconfig more tests for relative relations of unknown, never and any (infer, intersection, union)
+more tests for unions (unknown/never, including constants and not constants) more tests for recusive types: recursive type in generic argument more tests for recusive types: recursive type as alias change transformer type to "program" in test tsconfig more tests for relative relations of unknown, never and any (infer, intersection, union) docs about optional === undefined post-simplification processing (updating the union types?)